aravind-raj0207/Zepto_dataAnalysis/README.md

   quantity INTEGER
 );

-### 2. Data Import
+2. Data Import

 Loaded CSV using pgAdmin's import feature.

 If you're not able to use the import feature, write this code instead:

-sql
 \copy zepto(category,name,mrp,discountPercent,availableQuantity,
             discountedSellingPrice,weightInGms,outOfStock,quantity)
   FROM 'data/zepto_v2.csv' WITH (FORMAT csv, HEADER true, DELIMITER ',', QUOTE '"', ENCODING 'UTF8');

 Faced encoding issues (UTF-8 error), which were fixed by saving the CSV file using CSV UTF-8 format.

-### 3. 🔍 Data Exploration
+3. 🔍 Data Exploration

-* Counted the total number of records in the dataset
+Counted the total number of records in the dataset

-* Viewed a sample of the dataset to understand structure and content
+Viewed a sample of the dataset to understand structure and content

-* Checked for null values across all columns
+Checked for null values across all columns

-* Identified distinct product categories available in the dataset
+Identified distinct product categories available in the dataset

-* Compared in-stock vs out-of-stock product counts
+Compared in-stock vs out-of-stock product counts

-* Detected products present multiple times, representing different SKUs
+Detected products present multiple times, representing different SKUs

-### 4. 🧹 Data Cleaning
+4. 🧹 Data Cleaning

-* Identified and removed rows where MRP or discounted selling price was zero
+Identified and removed rows where MRP or discounted selling price was zero

-* Converted mrp and discountedSellingPrice from paise to rupees for consistency and readability
+Converted mrp and discountedSellingPrice from paise to rupees for consistency and readability
 ### 5. 📊 Business Insights

 * Found top 10 best-value products based on discount percentage